bomavic/Capstone-project-1/customerData README.md

 - **Revenue Insights**: While Basic subscriptions generate the highest revenue, Premium and Standard subscriptions also contribute substantially.
 - **Cancellation Trends**: South, North, and West regions exhibit higher cancellation rates, indicating potential areas for improvement in customer retention strategies.
 - **Subscription Status**: An equal number of active and canceled subscriptions suggest a balanced churn rate that may need addressing to enhance growth.

+### Recommendations

+1. **Increase Focus on Popular Subscription Plans**
+   - Since the "Basic" subscription is the most popular, consider enhancing the value or features offered with this plan.
+Promotional offers or discounts could also be introduced to encourage existing Basic plan users to upgrade to higher tiers, such as Standard or Premium, which offer higher revenue per customer.

+2. **Target Retention Efforts in High-Cancellation Regions**
+   - With South, North, and West regions having the highest cancellation counts, targeted retention strategies should be implemented in these areas.
+This could include customer satisfaction surveys, loyalty programs, and personalized follow-ups to understand and address reasons for cancellation.

+3. **Monitor Active vs. Canceled Subscription Rates**
+   - The equal split between active and canceled subscriptions is noteworthy and warrants continuous monitoring.
+Implement automated alerts to detect trends in cancellations, which can allow timely interventions to maintain or improve the active customer base.

+4. **Enhance Customer Experience Across Regions**
+   - Since each region has a similar number of customers, deploying region-specific marketing campaigns and customer support could improve engagement.
+Tailored services or localized features might help address unique regional needs and encourage customer retention.

+5. **Leverage Subscription Duration Insights**
+   - The average subscription duration of 365 days highlights the need for renewal strategies.
+Consider offering incentives for early renewal, or explore subscription models that encourage longer-term commitments to reduce churn.

+6. **Analyze Revenue Potential by Subscription Type**
+   - With Basic and Premium subscription types generating the highest revenues, further analysis should be conducted to identify ways of optimizing pricing or bundling for these plans.
+Engaging with these customer segments through exclusive offers or additional services could lead to increased revenue.

+### Final Note
+Implementing these recommendations could enhance customer satisfaction, and potentially increase revenue streams.
+Monitoring the outcomes of these strategies in Power BI will help refine future business actions and maintain a data-driven approach to growth.